dolibarr95/thunderbird-module-doliconnector/README.md

 # Dolibarr connector

-## Extension Thunderbird pour intégrer Dolibarr
+## A Dolibarr add-on for Thunderbird

 This module need configuration to work